 Matthew 4:1 “Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.”

-Why does Satan want to ‘tempt’?
-What is he ‘tempting’ us to do?
-What does he use to ‘tempt’ us with?
+Questions like, why does Satan want to ‘tempt’?
+What is he ‘tempting’ us to do?, and What does he use to ‘tempt’ us with? have been asked for years.
+The answers to these questions are found in God’s Word.

-- Satan is our adversary, our opponent.
+* Satan is our adversary, or our opponent.
 Whatever victory we are trying to win, whether it is a race or a battle, he and his forces are the ones we are battling against.

-- Satan’s methods of temptation are meant to catre to our human nature.
-Whether it is a desire for knowledge, strength, power, or anything that pertains to the flesh, he uses to draw us into a reliance on these things.
+* Satan’s methods of temptation are meant to catre to our human nature.
+Whether it is a desire for knowledge, strength, power, or anything that pertains to the flesh, he uses our weaknesses to draw us into a reliance on things that pertain to the flesh.

-- Satan takes our failures and then uses them to step on us further.
+* Satan takes peoples failures and then uses them to create shame.
 If you have failed, he reminds you of your failure.
-He will continue to remind you even if you have changed or not failed in that area since then.
+He will continue to remind you even if you have changed or not failed in that area for years.

-- Satan accuses you before the Father.
-Just in case God might show us mercy or grace, Satan reminds Him that we are under judgement.
+* Satan accuses you before the Father.
+Just in case God might show us mercy or grace, Satan tries to remind Him that we are under judgement.

-If you were in a court of law and were the defendant before the judge, Satan would be the plaintiff bringing accusation against you.
+If you were in a court of law and were the defendant before the judge, Satan would be the plaintiff bringing accusations against you.

 Ephesians 6:14-17 “Stand firm then, with the belt of truth buckled around your waist, with the breastplate of righteousness arrayed, and with your feet fitted with the readiness of the gospel of peace.
 In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
 And take the helmet of salvation and the sword of the Spirit, which is the word of God.”